microsoft/foldingdiff/README.md

 ## Training models

-To train a model on the CATH dataset, use the script at `bin/train.py` in combination with one of the json config files under `config_jsons` (or write your own).
+To train your own model on the CATH dataset, use the script at `bin/train.py` in combination with one of the json config files under `config_jsons` (or write your own).
 An example usage of this is as follows:

 ```bash